vivek5200/The-Design-Company/readme.md

-# Project Name
+# The Design Company 🚀

 Welcome to our project!
-This repository contains the code for [Project Name].
+This repository contains the code for The Design Company.
 Follow the steps below to set up the development environment.

 ## Step 1: Installing Node.js

-### For Windows:
+### For Windows 💻:

 1. **Download Node.js Installer:**
    - Visit [Node.js official website](https://nodejs.org/).